BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-To create a new firewall group we can click on settings and then at the left hand side you should see firewall so we'll go and click on that and then click on manage:  <br/>
+To create a new firewall group we can click on 'Settings' and then at the left-hand side you should see 'Firewall' so we'll go and click on that and then click on 'Manage'.:  <br/>
 <br />
 <img src="https://snipboard.io/OPXwiH.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />